The Bog at Eloise Butler Wildflower Garden

 Swamp Milkweed

-The most attractive species of milkweed with striking flowers (in umbels at the top) vary from pink to rosy-purple.
+The most attractive species of milkweed with striking flowers (in umbels at the top) that vary from pink to rosy-purple.
 Blooms early to late summer.

 Tamarack